Interpause/interpause-dev/README.md

 On Further thought, none of these tailwind component libraries are developed in the least.
 I might as well continue developing components myself.
 Will do react-bootstrap if I give up.

 I was looking at Vuejs' approach for styling components, then realised I probably should use styled-components (I used emotion instead actually).
 And then I found tailwind.macro.
 I think I am satisified with this setup for component styling.

+### On twin.macro & tailwind

+After thinking about it a bit, I guess in the context of twin.macro, TailwindCSS should be used as nothing more than a set of utility classes, with the componentization of styles done using styled components rather than CSS styles added as plugins to Tailwind.
+Also means I will refrain from adding Tailwind plugins if it does not fit into the theme of utility only.